oOosys/PythoOon/README.md

 - Rust ... well structured, but ... it's hard to learn and ... it takes hundreds of Megabytes on disk to cover needs of simplest applications.
 - JavaScript, HTML, css ... extremely powerful concept ... but ... there are issues with standalone applications ... depends highly on Web-browser software which size is really huge.
 - Lisaac ... it's there ... full download over 200 MBytes ... scarce information ... steep learning curve at the beginning ...
-- awk, Perl, PHP ... all quite text oriented ... but all somehow shell scripting descendants without the strength to cover all areas of programming needs.
+- awk, Perl, PHP ... shell scripting descendants without the strength to cover all areas of programming needs.
 - Java ... it is quite near in style to C++ coding and ... my experience with it was, that it is somehow slow ... in other words: I don't like it.
 - C, C++ ... the generated executables are way too large in size compared to what they provide if the code is only some lines ...
 Would need much more work put into prototyping
 - ... there are many more, less mainstream ones ... each focusing on another aspect of ...
-SYNTAX ... but ... oOo is about semantics .. so it needs anyway an own approach to organizing software on a computer system
+SYNTAX ... but ...
+<br>oOo is about <b>SEMANTICS</b> ... so it needs anyway an own approach to organizing software on a computer system.